InnocentRangaka/INNRAN532_BCL2401_GroupB_InnocentRangaka_SDF11/README.md

 # Welcome to the Cache Bank

-The Cache Bank MVP website project, provides a brief overview of the Cache Bank's MVP website structure and key components, built with HTML and tailwind, showcasing Cache Bank's value proposition for software developers.
+The Cache Bank MVP website project, provides a brief overview of the Cache Bank's MVP website structure and key components, built with HTML and tailwind, and communicates the Cache Bank's value proposition and features to target audiences.

 ## Website Structure: